 Tendinosis of the shoulder is caused when the rotator cuff and/or biceps tendon become worn out and occasionally inflamed, usually as a result of being pinched by surrounding structures.
 The injury may vary from mild inflammation to involvement of most of the rotator cuff.

 A rotator cuff tear involves one or more rotator cuff tendons becoming inflamed from overuse, aging, a fall on an outstretched hand or a collision.

 A fracture is a partial or total crack or break through a bone that usually occurs due to an impact injury.

 Arthroscopy is a common, outpatient procedure used to diagnose and treat shoulder problems.
 Using a device called an arthroscope, the surgeon is able to look directly into the joint.
 The arthroscope consists of a small tube inserted into the body that contains a system of lenses, a small video camera and a light for viewing.
 The camera is connected to a monitoring system that allows a surgeon to view the operation while it is being performed.
 This procedure can be used to remove bone spurs or inflammatory portions of muscle and to repair small tears.

 Shoulder Replacement Surgery

-Shoulder replacement surgery replaces the rough, worn parts of your shoulder with an artificial joint called a prosthesis.
-A partial replacement replaces only the ball, while a total replacement replaces both the ball and the socket.
+Shoulder replacement surgery replaces the rough, worn parts of your shoulder with an artificial joint known as a prosthesis.
+A partial replacement replaces only the ball of your shoulder, while a total replacement replaces both the ball and the socket.
 Replacement surgery is recommended only if other treatment options do not relieve symptoms.
-Your orthopedic surgeon will discuss your symptoms with you, examine your shoulder and order tests determine if a replacement is the best answer for you.
-Recovery after shoulder replacement surgery can take a few months, but you can look forward to less pain and stiffness and more strength and movement.
+Recovery after shoulder replacement surgery can take a few months.